Rent Increase Facts | Answer |

 Ohio law does not require a specific notice period before raising the rent.
 However, the law still requires that parties to a contract act in good faith, meaning that a landlord should give the tenant reasonable notice when increasing rent.

-The 30-day notice period required for the termination of a month-to-month lease is typically used as reasonable notice for a rent increase.
+The 30-day notice period required for the termination of a month-to-month lease serves as reasonable notice for a rent increase in most situations.

 How Much Can a Landlord Raise Rent in Ohio?

-In Ohio, landlords can raise the rent by any amount.
+Ohio landlords may raise the rent by any amount.
 There is no legal limit or cap on the amount of a rent increase.

 Sources